CrystalSommer24/ELK-Stack-Project/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jump-Box machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:
+Access to this machine is only allowed from the following IP address:
 - Administrator’s IP address

 - The only way machines on the network can be accessed is through the Jump-Box which connects to the servers, including the ELK server, via its interanl IP address of 10.0.0.4.